 The apple is one of the most popular fruits in the world, grown commercially on every continent except Antarctica and has widespread cultural significance.

 Herefordshire has more orchards than anywhere else in the UK and a long history of studying apples and propagating apple varieties.
-One fifth of all the cider sold in the world is made in Herefordshire.
+It is the source of one fifth of all the cider sold in the world.